cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/Reproducibility of published results/Evaluating the burden of COVID-19 in Bahia, Brazil: A modeling analysis of 14.8 million individuals/README.md

 * salvador.csv contains the number of cases (variable name “cases”) and deaths (variable name “deaths”) for the capital city of the state of Bahia.

-In particular, the raw data, and depicted as dots, plotted in the figures 2, 3, 5 and 6, are provided by the datasets described above.
+In particular, the raw data, depicted as dots, plotted in the figures 2, 3, 5 and 6, in the manuscript [1] are provided by the datasets described above.

 ## References